Grandparents’ Rights Attorney in Longview, TX

 - The child has lived with the grandparent for at least six months

-Our Texas grandparents' rights lawyer will fight hard to prove that a relationship between the grandparents and grandchildren would be in the children’s best interest.
-The courts are more likely to award visitation if they are convinced that restricting contact would substantially impair the children’s physical health or emotional wellbeing.
+Our grandparents' rights lawyer will fight hard to prove that grandparents are responsiblefor proving it is in the child's best interest.
+For example, the courts are more likely to award visitation if they prove that restricting contact would substantially impair the children's physical health or emotional wellbeing.

 How to Obtain a Possession Order